odinarustamjonova/python-calculator/README.md

-# python-calculator
+# Python Calculator

-My first Python project
+This is my first Python project.

+It performs basic operations:
+- Addition
+- Subtraction
+- Multiplication
+- Division

+Created by Odina.